Yuva: Plot

 Arjun Balachandran (Vivek Oberoi) is the carefree and spoiled son of an IAS officer.
 He wants to relocate to the U.S. for a better future.
-He falls in love with Meera (Kareena Kapoor), whom he just met.
-Arjun asks Meera for coffee and takes her to the beach and realizes that Meera loves him back.
+He falls in love with Meera (Kareena Kapoor), whom he has just met.
+Arjun asks Meera for coffee, takes her to the beach, and realizes that Meera loves him back.
 One day, Arjun proposes to Meera, prompting her to playfully avoid him by getting into a taxi.
 Arjun gets a lift from Michael, who is travelling in the same direction to catch up with Meera, who is going that way.
 Suddenly, Michael is hit by three bullets (shot by Lallan) and falls off the bridge.
 He is critically injured but is saved by Arjun and Meera.

-Lallan finds out that Michael is recovering from his injuries and this is witnessed by Arjun, who follows him to apprehend him, only for Lallan to beat him up badly and leave him with a broken arm.
-After staying by his side until his recovery, Arjun changes his mind and joins hands with Michael to contest in elections.
+Lallan finds out that Michael is recovering from his injuries, and this is witnessed by Arjun, who follows him to apprehend him, only for Lallan to beat him up badly and leave him with a broken arm.
+After staying by his side until his recovery, Arjun changes his mind and joins hands with Michael to contest in the elections.
 Lallan later kills Gopal when he finds out that he had been instructed by Prosenjit to take him out due to Lallan leaving an eyewitness (Arjun) behind the bridge incident.
-He confronts Prosenjit, who brainwashes him to work for him and orders him to kidnap Arjun, Vishnu and Trilok.
+He confronts Prosenjit, who brainwashes him to work for him and orders him to kidnap Arjun, Vishnu, and Trilok.
 However, they escape with the help of Lallan's ally Dablu (Vijay Raaz), who has a change of heart after realizing that their profession was interfering with their personal lives, causing Sashi to leave Lallan for her hometown.
-He convinces Lallan, however to no avail and is killed by him when he aids Arjun's escape.
+He convinces Lallan, however, to no avail, and is killed by him when he aids Arjun's escape.

 While running, Arjun calls Michael for help, but Lallan easily catches and beats him up.
 Michael arrives at the nick of time to rescue Arjun at Vidyasagar Setu.
-A fight ensues between the three men where Lallan is overpowered by Michael, who spares him and leaves him for the police.
-Lallan is handed to the police.
-Michael, Arjun, Vishnu and Trilok win the four seats they had contested for and thus enter into politics.
+A fight ensues between the three men, where Lallan is overpowered by Michael, who spares him and leaves him for the police.
+Lallan is handed over to the police.
+Michael, Arjun, Vishnu, and Trilok win the four seats they had contested for and thus enter politics.